 Make sure the crib does not have raised corner posts, sharp edges, or cutout areas on the headboard.

 Offer a pacifier (not attached to a string or a clip) to your baby at naptime and bedtime.
-It is best to wait until the newborn is used to breastfeeding before giving them a pacifier.
+Do not give the baby a pacifier until breastfeeding has been fully established.
 Breastfeeding and regular checkups help decrease the risks of SIDS.